Doughnut: Japan

 In Japan, an-doughnut (あんドーナッツ, "bean paste doughnut") is widely available at bakeries.
-An-doughnut is similar to Germany's Berliner, except it contains red azuki bean paste.
+An-doughnut are similar to the German Berliner, but contain red azuki bean paste.
 Mister Donut is one of the most popular doughnut chains in Japan.
 Native to Okinawa is a spheroid pastry similar to doughnuts called sata andagi.
-Mochi donuts are "a cross between a traditional cake-like doughnut and chewy mochi dough similar to what’s wrapped around ice cream".
+Mochi donuts are "a cross between a traditional cake-like doughnut and chewy mochi dough similar to what's wrapped around ice cream".
 This hybrid confection was originally popularized in Japan by Mister Donut before spreading to the United States via Hawaii.
 The Mister Donut style, also known as "pon de ring", uses tapioca flour and produces mochi donuts that are easy to pull apart.
 Another variation developed in the United States uses glutinous rice flour which produces a denser mochi donut akin to Hawaiian-style butter mochi.
 Mochi donuts made from glutinous rice flour "typically contain half the amount of calories as the standard cake or yeast doughnut".